apuravtehri13/state-dependent-two-qudit-gate/README.md

 Bell State Measurement (BSM): Implements the projective measurement and local unitary feedforward corrections required to finalize the gate (feedforward corrections are omitted for the current code).

 ## Repository Contents
-`Multi-level_entangling_scheme.ipynb`: The main Jupyter Notebook containing the theoretical simulation and circuit implementation of the state-dependent multi-level CZ gate.
+`State_dependent_MCZ_simulation_.ipynb`: The main Jupyter Notebook containing the theoretical simulation and circuit implementation of the state-dependent multi-level CZ gate.